datacamp/string-manipulation-in-sql-live-training/README.md

 >- Converting or casting common data types
 >- How to manipulate date time data using built-in date and time functions
 >- How to manipulate string data using built-in string and character functions
->- Create temporary tables and use them to simply complex queries
+>- Create temporary tables and use them to simplify complex queries
 >- Learn how to use temporary tables to create new fields from unstructured string data
 >- Create user defined functions that can be used to simplify data manipulation tasks